Bumpfel/Experis-TriviaGame-Vue/README.md

 # Experis-TriviaGame-Vue
-This is a Trivia game application built with Vue, bootstrap, html and css.
+This is a Trivia game application built with Vue, bootstrap, html and css according to [instructions](instructions.pdf).

 The questions for the game is provided by [The open trivia Database API.](https://opentdb.com/api_config.php)